 For volunteer opportunities, please contact us through our website.
 We also announce volunteer opportunities on Facebook, so be sure to like us!

 Tax deductible monetary donations can be mailed any time.

-We accept donations of non-perishable foods such as peanut butter, canned meats, soups, and fruit.
+We accept donations of non-perishable foods such as canned meats, soups, vegetables and fruit.
+We also accept dried beans, macaroni and cheese, rice, and pasta.
 Please check all expiration dates - we can only give out food that is not expired.

 We are not currently accepting clothing donations.
 We suggest that you donate clothing to either the Frederick Rescue Mission or Centennial Community of Hope.

 Thank You ...
 Thank You ...
 Thank You

 As Second Street and Hope prepares to transition our operations to the West side of the city I want to recognize our founders, donors and volunteers.